Lingayat Wedding Rituals: Complete Veerashaiva Guide

 The ceremony itself remains faithful to Lingayat tradition — the Jangama, the Ishtalinga worship, the Saptapadi — but timing is compressed.
 Bangalore Lingayat weddings are also more likely to incorporate contemporary elements: professional decor, choreographed reception entertainment, pre-wedding shoots, and cocktail events.

-Venue Options
+What Venue Options Work Best?

 For couples seeking premium venues, farmhouses and hotel ballrooms work equally well — a Lingayat ceremony requires only a mandap area, space for the fire ritual, and seating for guests.
 The ritual itself is portable and adapts well to any setting.